 The Pinhole Surgical Technique (PST™), invented and patented by John Chao, D.D.S., is an incision-free, suture-free procedure for treating gum recession.
-Through a small pinhole made by a needle, Dr. Orth uses specially designed instruments to gently loosen the gum tissue and glide it over the receded part of the tooth.
+Through a small pinhole made by a needle, our doctors uses specially designed instruments to gently loosen the gum tissue and glide it over the receded part of the tooth.
 Since there is no incision or suturing, patients can expect minimal post-operative symptoms (pain, swelling and bleeding).
 Most patients also are pleasantly surprised by the instant cosmetic improvement.

 Pinhole gum rejuvenation offers a number of substantial advantages over gum grafting surgery.
 The procedure involves no incisions or suturing, so major trauma is not inflicted on any part of the mouth.
 Pinhole gum rejuvenation is a quick form of treatment that produces little or no discomfort or bleeding.
 The results are immediately noticeable and there is no period of recovery needed.
 In addition, numerous teeth can receive treatment in one visit.